PEP 804 – An external dependency registry and name mapping mechanism

 Conda-forge has a more explicit name mapping, because the base names are the

-same in conda-forge as on PyPI (e.g., numpy
+same in conda-forge as on PyPI (e.g. numpy maps to numpy), but there

 several name mappings efforts maintained by different teams.
 Conda-forge’s infrastructure